thuanCEO/StoreService/README.md

-# BookCourseShopService
+# StoreService
-BookCourseShopService is a scalable and maintainable ASP.NET Core Web API backend service designed to support an e-commerce platform specializing in selling books and online courses.
+StoreService is a scalable and maintainable ASP.NET Core Web API backend service designed to support an e-commerce platform specializing in selling books and online courses.